-Professor Murphy studied PPP at Oxford University and then undertook her clinical psychology training at the University of Birmingham, following which she was employed as a Clinical Psychologist at the Institute of Psychiatry, London completing her PhD there.
+Professor Murphy studied PPP at Oxford University, where she received a first class degree, and she then undertook her clinical psychology training at the University of Birmingham, where she was awarded the Crothalls prize.

-Since that time, she has worked at the Institute of Child Health and Great Ormond Street Hospital, London and was the academic director of the DClinPsy course at Lancaster University.
-She has worked at the Tizard Centre, University of Kent from 1993 - 2004 and 2006 to present, where she was Co-Director from 2012-2016.
+Since that time, she has worked as a Clinical Psychologist at the Institute of Psychiatry, London (completing her PhD there), the Institute of Child Health and Great Ormond Street Hospital, London, and she was the academic director of the DClinPsy course at Lancaster University (2004-2006).
+She has worked at the Tizard Centre, University of Kent, from 1993 - 2004 and 2006 to present, and was Co-Director there from 2012-2016.

 Professor Murphy has taught on both the undergraduate and postgraduate courses at Tizard.
 She developed and convened the MSc in Analysis and Intervention in Learning Disabilities and has been instrumental in developing the MA Postgraduate studies in Intellectual and Developmental Disabilities and Forensic Issues.